 When building a fantasy world, you draw inspiration from the real world for some of the practical details.
-In “Game of Thrones” (or “A Song of Ice and Fire” to my fellow book readers), almost every weapon is based off of an actual weapon.
+In "Game of Thrones" (or "A Song of Ice and Fire" to my fellow book readers), almost every tool of death is based off of an actual weapon.

 Excluding mythical things, like the Night King's ice spear or Daenerys' dragons (which are totally A-10s), you can usually point to a real weapon that bares a striking resemblance to the one in the series.

 Of course, Non-Valerian steel swords like Jon Snow's exist, and having animal designs on the pommel are nothing new, but the devil is in the details of pinpointing specifically where they originate.

 Everyone from the Vikings to Filipino warriors to the Romans made cool designs on the pommel.
 Those are cool and all, but do they open their eyes?
 Probably not.
 And neither did Jon's.

 The Mountain's sword is an Irish Long Sword